ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 can now be used to perform administrative actions on the selected ontologies.
 Simply choose an administrative action from the dropdown, and click on the `Go` button to perform the operation(s).

+### Cache management

+After any changes that you make in an attempt to diagnose ontology issues in OntoPortal, you may want to clear caches.
+The controls for clearing OntoPortal caches are in the Site Administration tab of the Administration page.

+You should definitely clear at least the GOO cache to make sure old triple store data are not persisted.
+To do this, use the `Flush GOO Cache` button on the Administrative page to force OntoPortal to see the changes.

+You may wish to flush the other caches on that page as well, so that all the systems are synchronized for all users.
+(And you may also need to flush your browser cache for the OntoPortal UI, if it retains any problematic data.)

+## Ontology processing logs

+In addition to the log entries shown for the specific ontology, you may want to review the entire ontology processing context.
+Many general processing logs can be found in `/srv/ncbo/ncbo_cron/logs`.

+In particular, the log from the overnight ontology processing (for ontologies that are checked for changes each night) can be found at `/srv/ncbo/ncbo_cron/logs/schedule_pull.log`, and similarly named archival logs.

+These logs are helpful when you want to understand why an ontology may not be updating overnight when it is expected to do so.

 ## Troubleshooting (very) large ontologies